hussein-esmail7/template-maker/README.md

 cd template-maker
 ./INSTALL
 ```
 If you want to run this program in Terminal just by typing the program name, you would have to add an alias in your `.bashrc` file.
-If you do this, you should alias to the `main.sh` file.
+If you do this, you should alias to the `template-maker` file.

 ## Running the program